-Alternatively, the Dialog GUI can be used to easily construct sequences and upload them to the Waveform Memory.
-The GUI provides intuitive visualization of the sequences in the Waveform Memory and requires only basic knowledge of the overall memory format.
+It is recommended that the Dialog SmartCanvas GUI is used to construct sequences and upload them to the Waveform Memory.
+The easy to use GUI provides intuitive visualization of the sequences in the Waveform Memory and requires only basic knowledge of the overall memory format.